 Sometimes one of the more difficult decisions when writing our own short stories is choosing the style of narration.
 First person?
 Third person (close)?
 Third person (distant)?
 If, like Kevin Barry, you want your main character to have stepped back and seen the comedic, human side of themselves by the end of the story, this first person narration works well.

-In short, the narrator has developed Existential Death Anxiety over the course of one day out with the ‘boys’.
-In order to reach this point, you need the following three things, and since the brain is still developing until about age 25-30, these milestones generally only come with middle age:
+In short, the narrator has developed Existential* Death Anxiety over the course of one day out with the ‘boys’.
+In order to reach this point, it is said you need the following three things, and since the brain is still developing until about age 25-30, these milestones generally only come with middle age:

 - a full awareness of the distinction between self and others